Updated June 2017

-6. Satunama – This is a beautiful store, a couple of doors up from Sea Circus.
-You’ll find quirky cushions, decorative pineapples, modern light fittings and colourful tableware.
+3. Satunama – This is a beautiful store, a couple of doors up from Sea Circus and next door to Kim Soo.
+You’ll find printed cushions, woven goods and basket ware, modern light fittings and colourful tableware.
+I could easily fill an international shipping crate here.
 You can read more here.

 7. Local Handicraft Stores – there are lots of little shops dotted around the place selling everything from pressed tin to neon buddhas.
 They are well worth a visit and you will find that the prices are very reasonable compared to the bigger, posher stores.
 I made a point of visiting these shops to try and support some local traders too.

 Around the corner from Corner Store, I also found an unassuming shop selling a great range of pressed tin, where I picked up trays, Christmas decorations and little decorative storage tins.

 Where to Shop in Bali for Children’s wear

 1. Jellyfish Kids – A couple of doors up from Corner Store and pictured below, Jellyfish Kids is a lovely shop full of pretty, colourful girls clothing including lots of bright accessories.
 I even managed to find myself a fab trilby here.
 You can visit their Facebook page here to see their latest.